Skip to main content

 output/process/project-publication-process.mdQ6 "Yes"Internal project disclosure procedure

-Step 3: When the Claude prompt opens, type 시작.
+Step 3: When the Claude prompt opens, type 시작 ("start").

-When you open the generated output/process/process-diagram.md file on GitHub, the flowchart is automatically displayed.
-It is rendered.
-Review the flowchart to ensure it matches your actual workflow.
-If corrections are needed, contact the agent.
-Request additions or edit files directly.
+When you open the generated output/process/process-diagram.md file on GitHub, the flowchart is rendered automatically.
+Review it to make sure it matches your actual workflow.
+If corrections are needed, ask the agent to add to it or edit the file directly.

 ls output/process/